 Coconut Aminos: The base of the sauce in this stir fry is a substitute for soy sauce called coconut aminos.
 Coconut aminos are made from the sap of the coconut palm tree and are commonly used as an alternative to soy sauce in Paleo and Whole30 compliant dishes.
 Unlike traditional soy sauce, they also have a slightly sweet flavor which works to give the sauce a slightly sweet flavor without any added sugar.

 Sesame Oil: Sesame oil is another key ingredient in this sauce and gives it that traditional stir fry flavor.
 A little sesame oil goes a long way.

 Arrowroot Starch: Arrowroot starch is a grain free alternative to cornstarch.
-It can cornstarch 1 to 1 in most recipes and slightly thickens this sauce to help it stick to the
+It can replace cornstarch 1 to 1 in most recipes and slightly thickens this sauce to help it stick to the chicken.

 How to Make Chicken and Broccoli Stir Fry